UI/UX Designer (Product Designer)

 UI Design is the design of user interfaces and the “what you can see” aspect of a website, app, technology form or software.
 It is essentially the design of the interface from wire-framing or prototyping into a finalised version/design.
 UI Design can also include interactive prototypes.
 UI designers usually focus on designing for improved usability through the simplification of sometimes complex design problems and design patterns.

 UI states, patterns with behaviours of an application/system are part of design, product design and front-end development.
-The designed ui states, patterns and behaviours assist developers, teams and clients to understand the current pattern (with behaviours) of the application at each possible stage of the process (user flow).
+The designed ui states & patterns assist developers, teams and clients to understand the current pattern/s and behaviours of the application at each possible stage of the process (user flow).

 States are used by developers also in terms of accessibility, so that, for example, once a collapsible component is opened the state is read out to the screen reader.
 This assists the visually impaired user to know the current state of the UI (open or closed component) and proceed with their assistive technology of choice (usually JAWS or NVDA – Web) but also while using IOS and Android (mobile) accessibility features.